On the Risks of Collecting Multidimensional Data Under Local Differential Privacy: Related Work

-On the other hand, Arcolezi and co-authors~\cite{Arcolezi2021_rs_fd} introduced the RS+FD solution focusing only on the utility of the protocols, which was also later studied in~\cite{Varma2022}.
-In this work, we have proposed three attack models to the RS+FD solution, showing it is possible to distinguish the $\epsilon$-LDP report from fake data.
-This has critical implications, since the sampled attribute utilizes an amplified $\epsilon' > \epsilon$ due to amplification by sampling~\cite{Li2012}, thus minimizing the ``plausible deniability'' of the report also leading to (reduced) re-identification risks (\cf{} Section~\ref{sub:results_re_ident_rspfd}).
-For this reason, we proposed a countermeasure in this paper, which relies on generating non-uniform fake data using RS+FD (\ie, RS+RFD of Section~\ref{sub:RSpRFD}).
-As shown in the results of Section~\ref{sub:results_rsprfd}, \textbf{our RS+RFD solution improved both utility and privacy}.
-More specifically, our RS+RFD protocols minimize the estimation error compared to their respective RS+FD~\cite{Arcolezi2021_rs_fd} versions (see Fig.~\ref{fig:mult_freq_results}).
-Besides, our RS+RFD protocols almost fully prevent the inference of the sampled attribute (see Fig.~\ref{fig:attack_rsprfd}), which also naturally prevent the risk of re-identification.
+On the other hand, Arcolezi \etal~\cite{Arcolezi2021_rs_fd} introduced the RS+FD solution focusing only on the utility of the protocols, which was also later studied in~\cite{Varma2022}.
+In this work, we are the first to propose three attack models to the RS+FD solution, showing it is possible to distinguish the $\epsilon$-LDP report from fake data.
+Consequently, in multiple collections, we also show that RS+FD is still subject to (reduced) re-identification risks.
+We thus proposed an improvement of the RS+FD solution that generates non-uniform fake data (\ie, RS+RFD of Section~\ref{sub:RSpRFD}) and can serve as a countermeasure solution.

-\section{Conclusion and Perspectives}
+\section{Conclusion and perspectives}

-In this paper, we have studied privacy threats against LDP protocols for multidimensional data following two state-of-the-art solutions for frequency estimation of multiple attributes, \ie, SMP and RS+FD~\cite{Arcolezi2021_rs_fd}.
+In this paper, we studied privacy threats against LDP protocols for multidimensional data following two state-of-the-art solutions for frequency estimation of multiple attributes, \ie, SMP and RS+FD~\cite{Arcolezi2021_rs_fd}.
 On the one hand, we presented inference attacks based on ``plausible deniability''~\cite{Warner1965} of five widely used LDP protocols (\ie, GRR~\cite{kairouz2016discrete,kairouz2016extremal}, OLH~\cite{tianhao2017}, $\omega$-SS~\cite{wang2016mutual,Min2018}, RAPPOR~\cite{rappor} and OUE~\cite{tianhao2017}) under multiple collections following the SMP solution.
 This analysis also empirically clarifies the risks of re-identification when an attacker is able to build complete and/or partial profiles of users and can correlate them with prior knowledge.